emeraldonion/bridge/README.md

 Emerald Onion hosts a public Tor bridge in the Westin datacenter in Seattle, WA with direct peering to the [Seattle Internet Exchange](https://www.seattleix.net/).

-The bridge shares the same 23.129.64.0/24 subnet as Emerald Onion's exit relays, so there is no risk of a user entering and exiting our physical network (see "[2.2.
+The bridge shares the same 23.129.64.0/24 subnet as Emerald Onion's [Tor exit relays](https://metrics.torproject.org/rs.html#search/as:396507), so there is no risk of a user entering and exiting our physical network (see "[2.2.
 Path selection and constraints](https://github.com/torproject/torspec/blob/master/path-spec.txt)").
 The bridge runs on a dedicated 10 GbE Mac Mini running Ubuntu Server.
 It was configured using Tor Project's [official bridge documentation](https://community.torproject.org/relay/setup/bridge/debian-ubuntu/).

 Per the [legal FAQ](https://emeraldonion.org/faq/), Emerald Onion does not log network information.